amigold/FunDapter/README.md

 ## What's new?

-1. Added Gradle support! (finally) Just add `compile 'com.github.amigold.fundapter:library:1.0'` to your dependencies in the build.gradle file in your project.
+1. Gradle support now only contains a JAR archive instead of AAR which wasn't needed.
+Just add `compile 'com.github.amigold.fundapter2:library:1.01'` to your dependencies in the build.gradle file in your project.

 ## What you used to do: